nxp-qoriq/edk2-platforms/Silicon/NXP/Include/DeviceTreeInclude/Readme.txt

 8. "big-endian" property has been added to crypto, qman and bman nodes
 9. The spi peripherals' maximum clock frequency has been increased to 50Mhz.
 10. uefi-runtime property added to the qspi controller node and chip select 0 flash.
+11. The devices that are controlled by serdes protocol like mac devices and pcie and sata device have been disabled using status = "disabled"; property in main SOC dtsi file and have been enabled in board dts file.